mgreiler/se-unlocked/Transcripts/EP_75_Luca_Galante.md

 really, really valuable part, um, of, of the job, of platform teams is really gluing together their, you know, what is a very complex tool chain into one golden path that makes sense.
-And I think crucially. , you wanna provide developers with a choice of what is the right golden path for a data, right?
+And I think crucially. , you wanna provide developers with a choice of what is the right golden path for a path, right?

 So as an example, what you said, right?
-You have, you might have, you know, a lot of, um, you know, front end, like a junior front end engineer that really wants to worry about reacting JavaScript and nothing, and not too much more than that. , right?
+You have, you might have, you know, a lot of, um, you know, front-end, like a junior front-end engineer that really wants to worry about react JavaScript and nothing, and not too much more than that. , right?
 So they don't care whether you're running on E Ks, G K E, which region, like they don't care about any of that, right?